 This, in turn, is bad because the recovering arm will be lower in the water too, creating more drag.
 Furthermore, it will also be more difficult for you to get air when you roll on your side to breathe.

 To illustrate the fact that bringing your arm higher up above the water pushes your body down in the water, try the following experiment:

-This illustrates why in the freestyle stroke you should keep the recovering arm close to the body.
+This illustrates why in the front crawl stroke you should keep the recovering arm close to the body.

 Improving Your Swimming Technique

-If you have a tendency to use wide arm movements during the recovery, you can practice the following two drills to correct this swimming mistake:
+If you tend to use wide arm movements during the recovery, you can practice the following two drills to correct this swimming mistake: